edgecollective/edge-blog/airbox/index.md

 - ASHRAE recommendations for school classrooms are usually around **3 ACH (actual classrooms are usually less);
 - Ventilation in a typical room in a home is **less than 1 ACH**.
 - The Harvard School of Public Health has recommended an ACH of **6 or greater** for COVID-19 risk mitigation (note: this recommendation was made *before* recent, more transmissable variants, like Delta).

-## To what extent do DIY air purifiers improve ventilation?

 ![](/img/co2/corsi_impact.png)